 Environment variable Setting ARM_PRODUCT_PATH Required only if you have a DS-5 toolkit license and you are running the ARM Compiler tools outside of the DS-5 environment.
-Use this environment variable to specify the location of your product license mapping files.
-This is the only location that the tools search.
+Use this environment variable to specify the location of the sw/mappings directory within an ARM Compiler or DS-5 installation.
 ARM_TOOL_VARIANT Required only if you have a DS-5 toolkit license and you are running the ARM Compiler tools outside of the DS-5 environment.
-Use this environment variable to identify the variant of the toolchain you are using.
-The tools attempt to use the value specified.
-This corresponds to the prefix of the license feature name in your license file up to the first "" character, or an empty string if there is no prefix.
-See the FAQ Why do I see error: "License checkout for feature < feature_name > was denied by product definition"? for more information.
+If you have an ultimate license, set this environment variable to ult to enable the Ultimate features.
+See FAQ 16372 for more information.
 ARMLMD_LICENSE_FILE This environment variable must be set, and specifies the location of your ARM license file.
-See the ARM ® DS-5 TM License Management Guide for information on this environment variable.
+See the ARM [®] DS-5 License Management Guide for information on this environment variable.
 Note On Windows, the length of ARMLMD_LICENSE_FILE must not exceed 260 characters.
 ARMROOT Your installation directory root, install_directory.
 ARMCC5_ASMOPT An optional environment variable to define additional assembler options that are to be used outside your regular makefile.
-For example: licretry The options listed appear before any options specified for the armasm command in the makefile.
+The options listed appear before any options specified for the armasm command in the makefile.
+Therefore, any options specified in the makefile might override the options listed in this environment variable.
+ARMCC5_CCOPT An optional environment variable to define additional compiler options that are to be used outside your regular makefile.
+The options listed appear before any options specified for the armcc command in the makefile.
+Therefore, any options specified in the makefile might override the options listed in this environment variable.
+ARMCC5_FROMELFOPT An optional environment variable to define additional fromelf image converter options that are to be used outside your regular makefile.
+The options listed appear before any options specified for the fromelf command in the makefile.
 Therefore, any options specified in the makefile might override the options listed in this environment variable.